Skip to main content

 Server-Side Setup #

 If your component needs to fetch data from an API or read files before rendering, use the client.setup function.
-It effectively replaces Top-Level Await (TLA) in component modules.

 The object returned by setup is seamlessly merged into the component's values object, making that data available to tokens and client scripts.
+Keep in mind that anything returned by setup will be stringified using serialize-javascript before being sent to the client.

 HTML